claudiocmp/airbnb_florence/README.md

 # Florence Airbnb

-The scope of this project is to understand how much AirBNB homes are earning in certain time frames and areas, in the City of Florence, Tuscany.
+Research on earnings' drivers for AirBNB-listed properties in Florence, Italy (until 2019).
+You can find [https://medium.com/@claudiocampanile_51180/which-airbnb-flat-types-should-i-let-in-florence-italy-1b92a9a99506](here the final report).
 The project follows the guidelines CRISP-DM.

 We want to investigate how we could invest capital into a flat to rent for turists.
 To do so, we want to try to answer the following points:
 * Understand Airbnb businesses in Florence: popular areas and highest occupancy, and mostly consolidated vs new listings over time.